Women and sleep apnea

 Imagine waking up 30 times in one hour because of something frightening.
 The body responds to to OSA that same way, by going into “fight or flight” response.
 Repeated awakenings lead to a deficit in deep, restorative sleep in addition to increased blood pressure, cognitive problems and the body’s ability to use sugar properly.

-Common sleep apnea symptoms include:
+Common sleep apnea symptoms in women include:

 - Feeling tired all the time